Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 This trip is designed for the SwimTrekker that is looking for coastal swims along the numerous mostly uninhabited islands that make up this archipelago.

-Swimmers should have a basic understanding of open water swimming and be capable of completing the average swim distance of around 3 km prior to the start of the trip.
-The average daily swim distance is around 5km (split over a minimum of two swims).
+Swimmers should have a basic understanding of open water swimming and be capable of completing the average swim distance and average daily swim distance (over the course of two swims) prior to the start of the trip.

 We have given this trip a ‘Moderate’ grading.
 Most swimmers comfortable in the open water will be able to take part and enjoy one of these trips.